Paolofox01/Pacs_1stchallenge/README.md

 "init_cond" :
     "dim"     --> number of variables
-    "first"   --> starting value for the first variable "second"  --> starting value for the second varriable
+    "first"   --> starting value for the first variable "second"  --> starting value for the second variable

-the points will be stored in a vector of the Eigen library
+in this case the initial point has 2 variables and will be stored in a vector of the Eigen library

 "init_alpha" --> value of alpha_0, preferably in (0.1, 0.5)